 I know a number of people with girls at this school and without exception they’ll talk your ear off about how nurturing the school is.
 They love it.
 ‘Warm and welcoming atmosphere’ is a phrase used a lot.
 Another thing I hear is that individuality and acceptance is key.
 As one Mum said to me: ‘Girls at Kent College are free to truly be themselves’.
 With top facilities the opportunities are there for the taking.
 What’s more, girls are proud to come here.
 They are also aware of how lucky they are and the importance of kindness.

 From £3,310 per term in Nursery & Reception; £4,083 for Y1-Y2 and £4,985 for Y3 – Y6; Full Boarding is £8,998 per term (Y4 and above).
 These prices are pretty competitive compared to some preps in the area.

 THE MUDDY VERDICT:

-Good for: Girls who are often better suited to a smaller, nurturing environment.
-Academic standards here are fairly high, without being at all ‘pushy’ – the emphasis is very much on a rounded education.
-As it shares the site with the Senior School, the prep girls also get to benefit from the facilities – so opportunities for sports and the creative arts abound.
-Perfect for bringing the full potential out of your daughter, in a relatively down-to-earth atmosphere (kind and caring rather than pony club-tastic).
+Good for: Children better suited to a smaller, nurturing environment.
+Academic standards here are high, without being at all ‘pushy’ – the emphasis is very much on a rounded education.
+As it shares the site with the Senior School, pupils also get to benefit from the facilities – so opportunities for sports and the creative arts abound.
+Perfect for bringing the full potential out of your son or daughter, in a relatively down-to-earth atmosphere (kind and caring rather than pony club-tastic).

 Kent College Pembury, Old Church Road, Pembury, Tunbridge Wells, Kent, TN2 4AX, Tel: 01892 820218, kcprep.co.uk